AdobeDocs/experience-platform.en/help/query-service/ui/credentials.md

 ![](../images/ui/credentials/update-credentials.png)

-Once you have provided all the required details, select **[!UICONTROL Update account]** to complete the account update.
+Once you have provided all the required details, select **[!UICONTROL Update account]** to complete the update to your credentials.

 ## Next steps